Filing for Authority Over Local Property

 If no local conservator has been appointed and no petition in a protective proceeding is pending in this state, a domiciliary foreign conservator may file with a court in this state in a county in which property belonging to the protected person is located certified copies of his appointment and of any official bond he has given.

-A.R.S. § 14-5432Once that filing is complete, the out-of-state conservator gains the same authority as a locally appointed conservator.
-They can manage, sell, lease, or otherwise handle Arizona assets, and they can bring or defend lawsuits in Arizona courts.
+A.R.S. § 14-5432Once the filing is done, the out-of-state conservator gains the same authority as a local one.
+They can manage, sell, or lease real estate and other assets.
+They can also bring or defend lawsuits in local courts.

 Practical Limits to Keep in Mind